 The Forerunner 645 Music is, as the name suggests, all about Garmin bringing the music.
-For the first time you can store your own music as well as playlists from select streaming services straight to a Garmin watch.
-Then you just need to pair some Bluetooth headphones and you have another reason to leave that smartphone behind.
+For the first time on a Garmin running watch, you can store your own music as well as playlists from select streaming services straight from the wrist.

 While it's pretty much been a staple feature for smartwatches from the likes of the Apple Watch, the Samsung Gear Sport and Google's many Wear watches offering music playback, it feels as if this is a feature that many Garmin fans have long been asking for.
 At least many of the ones that regularly read Wareable.

 Until now, TomTom has been the only company to bring music to its sports watches.
 But with the sat nav maker now backing away from wearables, Garmin is finally ready to do something it's been thinking about for a long time.

 Essential reading: Which Garmin running watch is right for you?

 Priced at $449.99, the 645 Music is offering the luxury of an onboard music player for more money than it costs to buy the cheapest Apple Watch, the Fitbit Ionic and the Gear S3.
 So the question is, should you spend more for a feature you can get elsewhere for less?
 We've been putting it to the test in the gym and the great outdoors to find out if the Forerunner 645 Music is the sports watch you need in your life.